 Our customer service team will not be able to answer questions on these draft documents or the closure requirements in advance of the legislative changes taking effect.
 Each published document will set out the process for stakeholders to engage with us including what we are seeking comment upon, where to send responses to and the deadline for doing so.

-Ofgem intend to hold some online stakeholder events in February and March to talk stakeholders through the changes, to gather initial feedback on our proposed administrative approach and accompanying guidance, and answer questions.
-These will all be online events and we will share details on this page.
+Ofgem hosted three online stakeholder events during February and March 2021.
+The events were an opportunity to talk stakeholders through the NDRHI scheme changes, to gather initial feedback on our proposed administrative approach and accompanying guidance, and to answer any questions.

 Ofgem would like to thank anyone who attended or contributed to the NDRHI Closure Events.